georgematheos/GenWorldModels.jl/docs/origin_statements.md

 to any object of the other type.
 We should remove the lookups for these at this time.

 ## TODOs
+- proper lookup table tracking
+- OUPM moves

+## Completed TODOs

 - `lookup_or_generate` conversion
 - choicemap/discard/externally_constrained_addrs/update_spec conversion
-- proper lookup table tracking
 - something with diffs, probably
-- OUPM moves